covid19cz/erouska-android/README.md

 ## How do we protect the user's privacy?

 - User can remove all collected data, including the phone number.
 - All data are saved locally on the user's device.
-Data are uploaded only with user's consent after a healthcare authority's request.
+Data are uploaded only with the user's consent after a healthcare authority's request.
 - The scanning can be turned off manually at any time.
 - The broadcasted _Device ID_ is changed every hour, so a user cannot be tracked with it.
 (Only our backend has a knowledge of which _Device ID_'s correspond to which phone number.)
 - The data are kept on backend for 6 hours, then deleted.